Snowfork/BTRST-Contracts/docs/proposal-creation.md

 When modifying the proposal, note that the description field is in Markdown, with the first line/heading being used as the title of the proposal and the remainder being used as the description, for example:``` #Add Foundation Member\nSample description ```

+**NOTE:**
-**NOTE:** Make sure you have configured your setup for deployment as described in the installation steps.
-Also make sure the private key for used has enough test Ethereum to make the transaction
+ - Make sure you have configured your setup for deployment as described in the installation steps.
+ - Also make sure the private key for used has enough test Ethereum to make the transaction
+ - Most importantly, make sure the address used has enough BTRST tokens above the proposal threshold AND has self-delegated votes above the threshold

 ## Cancelling an existing proposal
 ```bash